PIH/openmrs-distro-pihemr/README.md

   * If you are connecting to a MySQL 5.6 instance running on your local machine:
     * Specify the URI and a username and password to connect to the DB

+  * If you are connecting to a MySQL 5.6 instance running in an SDK-managed Docker container
+    * Choose option 2

   * If you are connecting to a MySQL database in an existing Docker container (as described above):
     * Choose option 3
     * Container ID:  "mysql-mirebalais" or whatever you chose above